How to measure ROI of advanced sales analytics projects

 Predictive Sales Analytics is used nowadays in applications such as lead scoring, pricing analytics, churn risk analysis and cross-selling, among others.

-In this article, we provide you with some guidelines to calculate the ROI of a sales analytics software.
+In this article, we provide you with some guidelines to calculate the ROI of sales analytics software.

 What is the cost of B2B sales and the ROI of analytics projects